DFong298/algos-plus/Strassens Matrix Multiplication/StrassenMM.md

 # Strassen's Matrix Multiplication
-*In order to keep things simple, we will mostly be working with square matrices with dimension $n = 2^m$.
+*In order to keep things simple, we will mostly be working with square matrices with dimensions that are powers of 2.
 Methods to deal with matrices not of this form will be elaborated on later.*

 ## Matrix Multiplication and Complexity
 Suppose we are given two matrices $A$ and $B$, and we want to multiply them.
 By definition, the product of the two matrices M is given by: